Skip to main content

 Multiple choice

-The multiple choice question type is for questions where students fill in bubbles or check squares.
+The multiple-choice question type is for questions where students fill in bubbles or check squares.
 We do not currently support questions of circle-the-right-choice variety.
 There must be clear marking areas, and they must be clearly selected by the student (no half-filled bubbles).
-Students should use an ink pen to select the mark areas for maximum clarity.
+Students should use an ink pen to select the marked areas for maximum clarity.

 Your uploaded assignment template must be completely blank; do not upload an answer key as your template.
 When drawing question region boxes for the questions setup, make sure that each box only covers one question’s mark areas.
 The size of the question region boxes will not affect the AI’s accuracy.